 If the building is subjected to an external danger, such as fire gases from an adjacent building, the ventilation must be shut off.
 In such a case, the rescue authorities usually issue an emergency warning, providing additional instructions, such as to turn off ventilation systems.

 Air ventilation can be stopped by anyone.

-Ventilation emergency stop: In front of the entrances
+Ventilation emergency stop: At the top end of the basement stairs